 George P. Bickford Curator of Indian and Southeast Asian Art

 She has been active in research, restitution, and reconstruction efforts pertaining to the museum’s important holdings of sculpture from Cambodia.
+Her most recent exhibition, Revealing Krishna: Journey to Cambodia’s Sacred Mountain, open from November 14, 2021, to January 30, 2022, and accompanying publication feature a new restoration of the museum’s monumental stone sculpture Krishna Lifting Mount Govardhan in the context of the site from which it came.
 In fall 2017, her exhibition Beyond Angkor: Cambodian Sculpture from Banteay Chhmar featured an unprecedented loan of a bas-relief from a temple enclosure wall of c.
 1200 from the National Museum of Cambodia, which resulted from the signing of a cultural cooperation agreement with the Ministry of Culture and Fine Arts of the Kingdom of Cambodia.

 Active in the Joint Program in Art History with Case Western Reserve University, she is an adjunct professor, teaching courses on topics in the art of India and global medieval monuments and manuscripts.

 Before joining the Cleveland Museum of Art, Sonya was the curator of Asian art at the San Diego Museum of Art, where she was in charge of the renowned Edwin Binney 3rd Collection of Indian Paintings.
 Rhythms of India: Art of Nandalal Bose was one of her noteworthy traveling exhibitions, organized in conjunction with the National Museum of Modern Art in New Delhi and the Philadelphia Museum of Art in 2008.
 During her time in San Diego, she taught courses in Indian and Himalayan art at UCLA, UC Irvine, and UC San Diego.